Simplifying explicit subtyping coercions in a polymorphic calculus with effects: Acknowledgments

 \section{Acknowledgments}

-For their suggestions and comments, we would like to sincerely thank Danel Ahman, Andrej Bauer, George Karachalias, Sam Lindley, Tom Schrijvers and the participants of IFIP WG~2.1 meeting in Oxford, especially Fritz Henglein.
+For their suggestions and comments, we would like to sincerely thank the anonymous reviewers, Danel Ahman, Andrej Bauer, George Karachalias, Sam Lindley, Tom Schrijvers and the participants of IFIP WG~2.1 meeting in Oxford, especially Fritz Henglein.